troycapybara/actualpersonalwebsite/pages/about.md

 tags: [About, Archive]
 ---

-Troy Demers is a 22 year old recent graduate from Marist College in Poughkeepsie, NY
+Troy Demers is a recent graduate from Marist College in Poughkeepsie, NY

 Since it's weird to speak about yourself in the third person, /I/ am currently seeking a job working creatively!